Justonice2019/cgm-remote-monitor/README.md

   * Enabled by default if 1 of these thresholds is set **OR** `ALARM_TYPES` includes `simple`.

 ##### `profile` (Treatment Profile)
-  Add link to Profile Editor and allow to enter treatment profile settings.
+  AddPanel link to Profile Editor and allow to enter treatment profile settings.
 Also uses the extended setting:
   * `PROFILE_HISTORY` (`off`) - possible values `on` or `off`.
 Enable/disable NS ability to keep history of your profiles (still experimental)
   * `PROFILE_MULTIPLE` (`off`) - possible values `on` or `off`.
 Enable/disable NS ability to handle and switch between multiple treatment profiles